Breaking News Emails

 'Persons of interest' identified

-On Thursday morning, hours after the airing of Smollett's ABC News interview, Chicago police announced that "through meticulous investigation" they had identified two persons of interest.
+On Feb.
+14, hours after the airing of Smollett's ABC News interview, Chicago police announced that "through meticulous investigation" they had identified two persons of interest.

-The men being questioned by police were two Nigerian brothers that investigators said were the same two men seen in the surveillance video pictures they had released.
+The men being questioned by police were two Nigerian brothers, Ola and Abel Osundairo, that investigators said were the same two men seen in the surveillance video pictures they had released.

 Police later said they searched at least one property in connection with their investigation but still had no motive for the attack.

-Guglielimi said Friday that two brothers had been arrested on suspicion that they may have been involved in a crime, but they hadn't been charged in the attack.
+Guglielimi said Feb.
+15 that the Osundairo brothers had been arrested on suspicion that they may have been involved in a crime, but they hadn't been charged in the attack.
 Guglielimi added that at least one of the men worked on "Empire."

 Reports of a hoax deemed unconfirmed